 What exercises should I do?

 The following exercises may help you.
 Ask your doctor if you should do other exercises, too.
+You can also try these rotator cuff exercises.

 Range of motion